Congratulations on your First Anniversary and welcome to this web page just for you!

 The tradition of celebrating the beauty and sanctity of Catholic marriage was established over fifty years ago in the Diocese of Trenton by honoring couples with milestone wedding anniversaries – 25th, 50th and over 50 years.
 In 2012 the annual Bishop’s Anniversary Blessing was opened to first anniversary couples as well, reflecting the spirit of Pope Francis who praises young couples for having the courage to “swim against the tide …to rebel against this culture that sees everything as temporary.”

+As a first anniversary couple, your marriage is a sign of new life, new love and hope for the future.
 Here you will find everything you need to celebrate your 1st anniversary in truly meaningful ways.
-You’ll learn the significance of paper for first wedding anniversary gift-giving, discover creative ideas for establishing your own anniversary traditions, be treated to a “walk down memory lane” to help relive your special day, receive inspiration and tools for the months and years ahead, and find a special section devoted to the uniqueness of Catholic marriage.
+You’ll learn the significance of paper for first wedding anniversary gift-giving, discover creative ideas for establishing your own anniversary traditions, receive inspiration and tools for the months and years ahead, and find a special section devoted to the uniqueness of Catholic marriage.
 So Happy First Anniversary - and enjoy!

 The Gift of Paper